The best art fairs and events in London in 2025

 We might be biased, but there aren’t many cities that can stake a greater claim to being design capital of the world than London.
 With its internationally-renowned museums, art galleries both large and small, and plethora of public art installations, London is a hub of creativity.

 Showcasing the best of the capital’s talents are a roster of art fairs and festivals that take place throughout the year, giving the opportunity to discover works by emerging and established artists.
-Whether you’re interested in British craft, affordable art, or thought-provoking installations, these are the upcoming art fairs in London to have on your radar.
+Whether you’re interested in British craft, affordable art, or thought-provoking installations, these are the best art fairs in London in 2025 to have on your radar.

 London Art Fair

-Kicking off the 2024 art calendar in the capital is London Art Fair, which returns to Islington’s Business Design Centre with a line-up of modern and contemporary art galleries from around the world.
+Kicking off the 2025 art calendar in the capital is London Art Fair, which returns to Islington’s Business Design Centre with a line-up of modern and contemporary art galleries from around the world.
 Thousands of contemporary British artworks will be presented by some of the UK’s leading galleries, bringing a breath of fresh air to customers’ art collections.
-There will also be an exciting events programme, including a consideration of 20th century queer British artists, a talk on how AI is impacting the art market, and experts’ forecasts for the industry in 2024.
+There will also be an exciting events programme, including a multi-sensory installation, Ebb and Flow: The Circle of Connection, by destination sponsor Tampa Bay, which explores Florida’s natural beauty and its connections to the rest of the world.
+Plus, Prints and Editions returns for another year, bringing an eclectic selection of prints from artists old and new.

 The Decorative Fair